ServiceNowDevProgram/departmental-request-tutorial/Exercise1-CreateApp.md

 ## Exercise 1 - Create the App

-In this exercise you will launch App Engine Studio and create an application.
+In this exercise, you will launch App Engine Studio and create an application.

 ### Launch App Engine Studio

 1. Log in to your Personal Developer Instance (PDI) as the admin user.
 If you do not have a PDI, open the [ServiceNow Developer Site](https://developer.servicenow.com/) to obtain a Rome PDI.

-1. In the Application Navigator, type **app engine studio**.
+1. Use the Application Navigator to open **App Engine > App Engine Studio**.

     ![app engine studio filter](images/2021-10-05-09-45-17.png)

-1. Click the **App Engine Studio >** module to open App Engine Studio in a new tab.

     ![App engine studio home](images/2021-10-05-13-47-18.png)